 You did it!
 You finally have the job you were dreaming of and all the perks that come with it.
 However, instead of being happy for you, your friends are never around.

-• Synchronizing your schedules seems an impossible mission.
+• Synchronizing your schedules seems like an impossible mission.

 • You talk less.
 You rarely meet, and, when you do, it feels like a glass wall is separating you.

 • Your success seems to be driving you apart.

 Why is it happening and what can you do about it?

 Each situation is different, so there are no universal answers.
 However, if you stop for a minute, take a step back, and analyze the big picture, it should be easy to figure out the answer.
 My guess is the reason is in the following list.